rubberydub/c-sorting-algorithms/README.md

 This is an implementation of mergesort and quicksort in C using explicit stacks.

-I wrote it for the University of Melbourne Class Design of Algorithms.
+I wrote this during my studies for the University of Melbourne Class Design of Algorithms.

 Usage: